fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 However, despite calling the GFC the Great Recession, there is unclear comparisons between a recession and depression.
 The latter experienced great political consequences including the rise of totalitarianism such as that seen in Nazi Germany.
 The only democracy left in Eastern Europe by 1939 was Czech Republic.

-They way we classify a depression is any decline from peak to trough of a business cycle of more than 10% of GDP counts for a depression, meanwhile a recession means that your GDP declines for two consequative quarters.
+They way we classify a depression is any decline from peak to trough of a business cycle of more than 10% of GDP counts for a depression, meanwhile a recession means that your GDP declines for two consecutive quarters.

 *The definition of recession is relatively soft*, in the sense it is relatively cyclical and part of economic fluctuations.
-On the other hand, a depression is more structural and usually has greater conseqeuences on the economy.
+On the other hand, a depression is more structural and usually has greater consequences on the economy.
 In this sense, the difference between a depression and a recession is a matter of magnitude.

 In the Great Depression there were output losses observed of `30%`.
 The largest output losses ever recorded in history.